How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 It’s also possible for your tested object not to react to magnets but still not be made of pure palladium.

-In that case there’s a mixture of palladium plus one or more non-magnetic metals.
-You’ll need to take your tested object to a professional jeweler who’ll be able to tell you he exact composition of the material.
+In that case there’s a mixture of palladium and one or more non-magnetic metals.
+You’ll need to take your tested object to a professional jeweler who’ll be able to tell you the exact composition of the item in question.

 How to Test Palladium at Home With Iodine?